-Philosophy is an attempt to make sense of things through systematic rational inquiry.
+"Philosophy" is an attempt to make sense of things through systematic rational inquiry.
 It tackles life's big questions involving the fundamental nature of reality, truth, existence, belief, evidence, knowledge, goodness, justice, and beauty.
-Students can achieve an Associate of Arts for Transfer degree in philosophy.

-Political Science investigates the nature, causes, and consequences of politics and their effect on government.
+"Political Science" investigates the nature, causes, and consequences of politics and their effect on government.
 Most importantly, political science seeks to strengthen democratic global society through increased civic engagement and a well-informed citizenry.
-Students can achieve an Associate of Arts for Transfer degree in political science.

-Psychology is the scientific study of the mind and its function as it relates to thinking, feeling, and behaving in various contexts.
-Students can achieve an Associate of Arts for Transfer degree in psychology.
+"Psychology" is the scientific study of the mind and its function as it relates to thinking, feeling, and behaving in various contexts.

-Sociology is the study of human social behavior, groups, and the influence of the environment on behavior.
-Students examine the micro, meso, and macro aspects of the social world ranging from identity formation to globalization and systems of oppression.
+"Sociology" is the study of human social behavior, groups, and the influence of the environment on behavior.
+We examine the micro, meso, and macro aspects of the social world ranging from identity formation to globalization and systems of oppression.
 The goal of sociology is to understand how our everyday lives are interconnected with and shaped by the society we live in.
-Students can achieve an Associate of Arts for Transfer degree in sociology.